Welcome (M)Art

 July – September 2023

-Spheres of influence seeks to explore the intersections between food and spirituality by way of the artist’s particular family history.
-It is a story of immigration, loss and search for religion, the joining of disparate ideas and cuisines, cults and fringe communities, and what happens to a family along the way.
-It is also an intergenerational conversation, bringing together the artist’s work alongside early ceramics from their mother.
-Rami George is an interdisciplinary artist currently based on Lenape land in what is now called Philadelphia.
-They have exhibited and screened broadly and remain motivated by political struggles and fractured narratives.
+Spheres of influence sought to explore the intersections between food and spirituality by way of the artist’s particular family history.
+Their story is one of immigration, loss, a search for religion, the joining of disparate ideas and cuisines within the context of cults and fringe communities, and what happens to a family along the way.
+Spheres of Influence was also an intergenerational conversation, bringing together the artist’s work alongside early ceramics from their mother.

 Maggie Lawson & Lyric Morris-Latchaw: Preservation Reading Room & Kitchen